-Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS)

-statement (IFRS) Consolidated statement of changes in equity (IFRS)

-Notes to the consolidated financial statements for the 2022 financial year
+Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS) Consolidated balance sheet (IFRS) Consolidated cash flow statement (IFRS) Consolidated statement of changes in equity (IFRS) Notes to the consolidated financial statements

 39. Default risks

 The maximum default risk is reflected by the carrying amount of each financial asset on the balance sheet.
 An analysis of carrying amounts by balance sheet items and categories as per IFRS 7 is presented in the "Notes to the balance sheet".
 No other material off-balance-sheet default risks exist.